 Data were analyzed using custom scripts written in MATLAB (Mathworks, Inc.).
 A linear interpolation was used over gaps in the pupil data shorter than 200 ms. The pupil signal was then smoothed with a moving median filter with a window size corresponding to 200 ms. The pupil dilation response was defined as the median pupil size during a 750-4000 ms time window after stimulus onset, expressed as proportion of baseline pupil size.
 Baseline pupil size was estimated for each participant as the median pupil size during the 0-250 ms time window of all valid trials.
 This time window was chosen to exclude an initial decrease in the pupil dilation curve caused by changes in luminance directly after stimulus onset (see Figure 2).
 Gaze coordinates were filtered using dispersion-based fixation filter (Tobii fixation filter) with velocity and dispersion threshold set to 1o of the visual field.
 Individual samples were removed if the gaze coordinates were outside the face.
 Trials were rejected if less than 25% of the samples were valid (7.3% of all trials), or if the participant failed to identify the emotional expression (6.8% of all trials), since misinterpretation of the emotional expression could potentially affect the pupil response.
 Finally, data from individuals contributing less than three valid trials in a condition were removed from that condition (Angry: n = 2; Fearful; n = 4; Happy: n = 1).

-[FIGURE 2 HERE]
+(FIGURE 2 HERE)

 Statistical Analysis